Jerommeke4/p5js-minesweeper/README.md

 #Minesweeper js

 This is a minesweeper game written in p5.js.
+Since minesweeper does not use the loop actively.
+The reason behind using P5.js is a bit unnecessary.
+But I thought it was fun.

 Have fun with this piece of hobby material.